1214658495/my-wiki-test/docs/3_1_GMSL2_3_Camera_Grabber/Application/CCG3-8M_Application.md

 ---

 ## Firmware Programming
-The capture card is pre-programmed at the factory to support YUV, RAW10, or RAW12 modes.
+The capture card is pre-programmed at the factory to support YUV or RAW12 modes.
 To switch modes:

 1. Reprogram the firmware using the corresponding file from the `FirmwareResources/` directory:
    - **YUYV/UYVY (YUV)**: Use `pcie_zu_fw-xxxx-YUV.tar.gz`.
    - **RAW12**: Use `pcie_zu_fw-xxxx-RAW12.tar.gz`.
-   - **RAW10**: Use `pcie_zu_fw-xxxx-RAW10.tar.gz`.

 2.The command to upgrade the firmware of the capture card is as follows:
 ```bash